kykim-math/weyl-spectrum/index.md

-This page contains computational and expository resources on the Weyl spectrum associated with the Coxeter group W(E_10).
+This page contains computational and expository resources on the Weyl spectrum associated with the Coxeter group.

 ## Salem numbers in W(E_10)